Northville Placid Trail Projects and Wish List -

 - Coordination of Professional Trail Crew and volunteer labor to complete the trail work.
 Several groups have already expressed interest in helping to build the trail and the bridge.
 A Boy Scout Troop has already expressed interest in adopting the rerouted section of trail as Trail Stewards.

 We are currently working with DEC staff in the Northville Office of DEC to expedite the planning stage so that we can move forward with funding and trail building.
 As part of this planning it has been suggested to actually extend the trail into the Village of Northville to provide parking and other resources for the NPT hiker.
-We are currently working with the DEC on scouting and rerouting the NPTrail from Benson Road, near Woods Lake, north around Woods Lake to the east and then north of Lapland X-Country Ski area to reconnect with the NPTrail near the north side of the bridge over the North Branch of West Stoney Creek.
+The rerouting of the NPTrail from Benson Road, near Woods Lake, north around Woods Lake to the east and then north of Lapland X-Country Ski area to reconnect with the NPTrail near the north side of the bridge over the North Branch of West Stoney Creek is taking place summer, 2013, by the ADK Pro Trail Crew under contract with DEC.
 This will save approximately 4.5 miles of road walk.
-Further information about this project will be provided through our email list.

 Back to the Top of Page